UWPCE-PythonCert-ClassRepos/Python310-Fall-2020/notes/lesson01.rst

  * Lots of demos
  * Working on Coding Exercises:
    - On your own, with us to help
-   - In small groups
+   - In small groups (breakout groups on Zoom)
    - Instructor led.

 This means that you are expected to complete the reading (and video watching) BEFORE each class.
 That way, we don't have to take class time introducing the basic material and can focus on questions and applying what you've read about.

 Interrupt us with questions -- please!

-The TA will be monitoring Zoom chat
+Subhiksha will be monitoring Zoom chat

 (Some of the best learning prompted by questions)